pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 As part of reworking things, I decided I wasn't going to do things from scratch.
 I did end up scrapping the existing mob behavior setup, though.
-It was a bit overcomplicated and used an unneccessary GenServer just to try to isolate state.
+It was a bit overcomplicated and used an unnecessary GenServer just to try to isolate state.

 Now with abstractions cleaned up a bit and working movement splines, I reimplemented mob wandering and waypoint pathing.
 This lives in ThistleTea.Game.Entity.Logic.Movement as a functional core now, with the GenServer being a thin wrapper around it: